10000TB/10000TB.github.io/_posts/2018-03-12-blog-series-python-A-Curated-List-Those-Python-How-To-You-Search-Frequently-in-Your-Daily-Programming.md

 Bookmark this page for your references !
 Comment below to contribute your examples !

+- [x] What is shallow copy as versus deepcopy in python?
+  In python, assignment does not create object, it creats bindings between a target and an object.
+"For collections that are mutable or contain mutalble items, a copy is sometimes needed" to apply changes on one and leave the other untouched.
+  First, shallow and deep copy are only relevant for compound objects - object that contains other objects, list, class instances, set, etc, dict, etc.
+  The difference betweem shallow and deep copy:

+  * `shallow copy` - create a new compound object, and insert references to original object items to the new compount object.
+  * `deep copy` - create a new compount object, and recursively insert copies of original object items into new compount object.

+  note that:
+  * `dict.copy` returns a shallow copy.
+  * list `slicing` like `lst[:]` return a shallow copy.
+  * a class can define its own copy implementation by defining `__copy__()` and `__deepcopy__()`.

 - [x] How to use python `lambda` function ?
   `lambda` is the keyword in python to define anonymous function.
 In comparison, we usually define a named function with `def` keyword.
   It can take any number of arguments, but only one expression.